Tojioo/VirusTotal-Downloader/docs/README.md

 2. **Load Extension in Browser**:
    - Open Chrome/Edge and go to `chrome://extensions/` or `edge://extensions/`
-   - Enable "Developer mode" in the top right
+   - Enable "Developer mode"
    - Click "Load unpacked"
-   - Select the `VirusTotalExtension` folder
+   - Select the `VirusTotal-Downloader` folder
    - The extension should now appear in your extensions list

 ## Secure API Key Storage